EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 And the list goes on.
 They essentially fill the role of connecting different networks together.
 There are different tiers of ISP which mainly differ in the size of the networks that they connect together.
 {: .d-block}

 Since it is the job of an ISP to connect different networks together, and ISPs are essentially really big networks consisting of lots of smaller networks, ISPs can be connected together by larger ISPs.
-This is essentially the job of the larger ISPs in the internet, however no matter how big the ISPs are they can always provide access to the smallest network such as a home network.
+This is essentially the job of the larger ISPs in the Internet, however no matter how big the ISPs are they can always provide access to the smallest network such as a home network.
 (Generally they don’t since most home networks would be provided access through a smaller ISP.)
 {: .d-block}

 ISPs that refer to a smaller area don’t actually have to be smaller than an ISP that refers to a larger area.
 E.g. A national ISP for a very small country might consists of fewer networks than a Regional ISP has for a much larger country.
 However generally the case is that a those smaller ISPs consist of fewer networks.
 The different types of ISPs approximately from smallest to largest are: